YueLi-0816/test/omnibrowser_local_deployment_manual.md

 python3 restore.py <absolute_path_to_mongorestore>
 ```

-Here we will introduce another two codes in **3.2 Run server - step -2**,summary.py and cellType_by_gene.py.
 #### summary.py
 The summary.py is used to calculate the summary information of the whole datasets in the MongoDB, including cell number, cell type number, dataset number and artical number.The corresponding numbers will be placed on the front page of the website.
 ```